 Best selection of books on the Northwest.

-Frommer's Oregon (Frommer's Complete Guides) by Karl Samson.
-Find information about Oregon including hotels, restaurants, shopping, nightlife and trip planning and tips from the local authors.
-Also has easy to read maps.
+Frommer's Oregon, 8th Edition (Frommer's Complete Guides) by Karl Samson.
+Find insider advice and information about Oregon including hotels, restaurants, shopping, nightlife and trip planning plus tips from the local authors.
+Easy to read maps and user friendly features are also included.
 Order now...

 Go Northwest!® gonorthwest.com(tm)